MarcDiethelm/lessc-sourcemap-bug/Readme.md

 statements.
 It's superior than using concatenation or maintaining a cascade of imports by hand, because it is generated using globbing to look for files that need to be imported.

-However it turns out that if the generated file is not in the same location as the files it is importing than the resulting source map will be broken, i.e. containing absolute paths.
+However it turns out that if the generated file uses `../` to reach the files it is importing than the resulting source map will be broken, i.e. containing absolute paths.

 I have tried to remedy this by using the available source map options, but no cigar.